 - News & Events

-Business Crime and Regulation
+Solicitor Manchester Business Crime & Regulation

 Catherine joined JMW in November 2016 as a Solicitor in the Business Crime and Regulatory team.
 She gained her Higher Rights of Audience in 2016 enabling her to represent clients as a Solicitor-Advocate in the higher criminal courts throughout England and Wales.
 This provides her with expertise in more complex cases sent to the Crown Court, and a better understanding of evidence and procedure which can be applied throughout all stages of Criminal and Regulatory proceedings.